From the Editor

 * Making Egypt, exploring ancient Egypt's creativity and how it continues to influence art, design and popular culture today, £10, Young V&A, Cambridge Heath Road, E2 9PA.
 Info: V&A

-* Arpita Singh: Remembering, her first solo exhibition outside India, she draws from Bengali folk art and Indian stories, interwoven with experiences of social upheaval and global conflict, free, Serpentine North, until 27 July
+* Arpita Singh: Remembering, her first solo exhibition outside India, she draws from Bengali folk art and Indian stories, interwoven with experiences of social upheaval and global conflict, free, Serpentine North W2 2AR, until 27 July

 * Poets - submissions are invited for the PEN Heaney Prize 2025.
-The deadline is 31 May for collections published between 1 January and 30 June this year; for collections published between 1 July and 31 December the submission window is 1 July–31 August 2025.
+For collections published between 1 July and 31 December the submission window closes on 31 August

 * The Royal Court Theatre has launched The Writers’ Card, part of its programme of helping playwrights.
 It offers mentoring, networking, funding opportunities, events, and use of resources in the building, subsidised meals and free script printing.
 For more information, visit https://royalcourttheatre.com/playwriting